dapr/docs/concepts/README.md

 Dapr [Configuration](./configuration/README.md) defines a policy that affects how any Dapr sidecar instance behaves, such as using [distributed tracing](./observability/traces.md) or a [middleware component](./middleware/README.md).
 Configuration can be applied to Dapr sidecar instances dynamically.

- You can get a list of current configurations available in the current the hosting environment using the `dapr configuration` CLI command.
+ You can get a list of current configurations available in the current the hosting environment using the `dapr configurations` CLI command.

 ## Hosting environments